Quasa

 Sequential Marketing 101

-The bottom line is that companies must put equal emphasis on brand marketing (top-funnel) and growth marketing (bottom-funnel) to sustain interest in their service or products in the long term.
-Mastering the art of sequential messaging and creating an integrated brand-content identity is the key to a successful marketing strategy that pays off now and into the future.
+Companies must give equal weight to brand marketing (top-funnel) and growth marketing (bottom-funnel) to sustain long-term interest in their products or services.
+Mastering sequential messaging and creating an integrated brand-content identity is the foundation of a marketing strategy that delivers results both now and in the future.

 Take a look at our selection of interesting articles: